Grilled Porterhouse (Bone-In Loin) Chops with Chipotle Cilantro ButterPORK

 - 4 pieces corn (shucked)

-- 2 teaspoons olive oil
+- 2 tsp. olive oil

-- 2 tablespoons cilantro (chopped)
+- 2 Tbsp. cilantro (chopped)

-- 1 tablespoon chipotles in adobo (chopped*)
+- 1 Tbsp. chipotles in adobo (chopped*)

-- 1 teaspoon lime juice (fresh)
+- 1 tsp. lime juice (fresh)

 - Preheat grill over medium high heat and brush with olive oil.
 Sprinkle paprika, salt and pepper on both sides of the chops.

 - Grill the pork for 8-9 minutes, turning once halfway through, until cooked to 145 degrees F. Remove the pork from the grill, tent it with foil and let it rest for 3 minutes.

 - Brush the corn with olive oil and place on the grill.
 Grill the corn for a few minutes on each side, turning regularly until it is charred.
 Remove from grill and set aside.

 - In a food processor, combine softened butter, cilantro, chipotle pepper and freshly squeezed lime juice.
 Pulse for 1 minute until it’s fully combined.
 You can find chipotle pepper in adobo sauce canned in the ethnic or Latin section of most major supermarkets.

 - Dish up 1 tablespoon of the compound butter on top of each piece of pork, and serve alongside a piece of corn on the cob.